gabe927/gma3-subfixture-layout/README.md

 ---
 The plugin will only use the selected elements in both the main and template layouts.

-**Before GMA3 V1.8:** NOTE that this does NOT mean selected in the programmer, it means the selected elements in the layout view.
+NOTE that this does NOT mean selected in the programmer, it means the selected elements in the layout view.
 You can see which elements are selected in the Edit sheet for the layout.

 ![alt text](https://raw.githubusercontent.com/gabe927/gma3-subfixture-layout/master/images/Layout-Selected-Elements.png "Selected Layout Elements")

 You can also select the elements while in "Setup" mode on the layout view and using the Select Tool.
 (Hold control while lassoing to add elements to the selection)

-**GMA3 V1.8 and above:** The "Selected" parameter in Layouts now follows the programmer's selection.
-Selecting layout elements using the sheet or Setup mode is no longer required.
-Simply select all the fixture elements the same way you would for normal programming.
+**GMA3 V1.8 and above:** The "Selected" parameter in Layouts will automatically update to the current selection in the programmer after activating Setup mode or opening the Edit sheet.
+Prior to 1.8, opening the Edit sheet did not automatically update the Layout's selection.

 This allows for control over which elements you wish to have processed by the plugin at a given time.